jackrobertscott/hobson-180221/README.md

 ### Logic and Hooks

-Provide hooks to your endpoints which will be run before and after the main handler.
-There is also a helpful `context` object which you can use to assign data to and access through out your function chain.
+Provide hooks to your endpoints which will run before and after the main handler.
+There is also a helpful `context` object which you can use to assign data to access throughout your function chain.

 ```js
 unicornResource